Publications & Presentations

 • Du, B. (2023, Sep).
 Introduction to Advanced R Programming with RMarkdown.
 The Sociolinguistics Lab, University of California, Berkeley.

-Proceedings & Others
+Proceedings & Other Manuscripts

 • Du, B., Pfiffner, A., Johnson, K. (2024).
 Visible articulatory variation as a cue to sound change: Lip rounding and lip protrusion variability in the Mandarin sibilant merger.
 University of Pennsylvania Working Papers in Linguistics, 30.2 (Selected Papers from NWAV 51).